raspberrypilearning/astro-pi-flight-case/worksheet2.md

 - [Back to 3D printing and setup](worksheet.md)

-When you're happy with the 3D printed parts you can proceed with installing the hardware.
+When you're happy with the 3D-printed parts you can proceed with installing the hardware.

 ## Fold the camera ribbon